A Graduate Driving Licence scheme could place restrictions on new drivers to reduce road accidents.

 Graduate driving licence (GDL) laws are in place in several countries, including Australia and New Zealand, as well as a number of US states.
-New Zealand’s GDL scheme has led to a 23% reduction in crash injuries for 15-19-year olds and a 12% reduction for 20-24-year olds.
 In the US, 16-year-old drivers have 37% fewer crashes when under GDL restrictions.

 There are several ways a GDL scheme may improve safety:

-- 89% of young drivers in the UK complete less than 40 hours of driving practice before taking their tests.
-New restrictions would mean would-be drivers have six months of lessons before any test application is allowed
+- New restrictions would mean would-be drivers have six months of lessons before any test application is allowed

 - Night-time driving can be riskier – especially for inexperienced drivers – because of reduced visibility.
 Driving curfews mean there will be less young and inexperienced drivers on the road at night

 - Restrictions on passengers mean a driver is less likely to kill or injure others should they be involved in a road traffic accident